 We continued together for a while until we passed the glacier.
 Yes, we managed through crevasses successfully.
 Somewhere in that section, we met a group of 3 people going up, without a rope and without crampons.

 Soon after that, I decided to take a rest and have some breakfast, and we said goodbye to each other, so Roberto continued.
 I still had the most of the day in front of me, there was no need to rush…

 Later I met yet another person, an elderly gentleman Franko.
 He was on the tour to the glacier only, and he told me he simply forgot to take water bottles with him, left them in the car.
 I happened to have one half-liter extra and gave him, he was speechless and really thankful.
 We were both very emotional in that moment, as I am again now while I am writing and thinking about those moments.
 God bless you Franko, I am hopeful all is fine with you wherever you are.

 Here are some of my photos from the tour, click to enlarge:

 Hopefully, the text has been useful to you.
 If you have been there let me know how it was, share it with us.
 There is a comment box below.
+You might want also to read my report on climbing Monte Vioz which is in the same area.
 Thank you and have a nice day.